DavidClaszen/pointcloud-bench/README.md

 ## Folder structure

 - `checkpoints/` - Model checkpoints.
 Not committed.
+Available on request.
 - `colab/` - Google Colab notebooks to run benchmarks
 - `datasets/` - Sample point cloud data for testing.
 The data is not pushed to GitHub due to size constraints.
 - `envs/` - Environment configuration files for each model.